coccoinomane/web3cli/README.md

 Soon:

+- React to pending transactions, new blocks and contract events
 - Set up scheduled buys and sells (DCA)
 - Automatically buy when slippage is low enough
 - Get notified on Telegram when a pair is liquid enough, or unbalanced